lucky-vers/Cryptonite-Taskphase/Writeup.md

 ./inhere/maybehere07/.file2
 ```

-We then perform `cat` on the file as usual.
+We then perform `cat` on the file as usual

 ```
 bandit5@bandit:~$ cat ./inhere/maybehere07/.file2